-In practice, we take the following steps.
-At periods greater than 18 sec, we ignore the Kyushu disturbance and use the symmetric component for dispersion measurement.
-At periods less than or equal to 18 sec, the relative arrival time of the Kyushu signal and the surface wave signal at 12 sec period guides the measurement.
-If the expected apparent speed of the Kyushu signal is greater than 4.5 km/s and the length of the inter-station path is longer than three wavelengths, then the Kyushu signal is well enough separated from the surface wave that phase and group velocities can be measured on the symmetric component.
+Kyushu signal is greater than 4.5 km/s and the length of the interstation path is longer than three wavelengths, then the Kyushu signal is well enough separated from the surface wave that phase and group velocities can be measured on the symmetric component.
 If the expected apparent speed of the Kyushu signal is less than 4.5 km/s, then we make group and phase velocity measurements on the correlation lag opposite from the Kyushu signal.

-As Figure 5a exemplifies, the correlation lag on the opposite side of the Kyushu signal may have a smaller amplitude than the lag containing the Kyushu signal and will have a significantly lower SNR than the symmetric component.
-Thus, this data processing procedure tends to lower the SNR for many inter-station cross-correlations between 8 and 16 sec period.
+[23] As Figure 5a exemplifies, the correlation lag on the opposite side of the Kyushu signal may have a smaller amplitude than the lag containing the Kyushu signal and will have a significantly lower SNR than the symmetric component.
+Thus, this data processing procedure tends to lower the SNR for many interstation cross correlations between 8 and 16 s period.
 Because observations are discarded if SNR < 15, this reduces the data set appreciably, as Table 1 shows.
-We are still left with sufficient high quality measurements to perform tomography across much of the study region, however.
+We are still left with sufficient high-quality measurements to perform tomography across much of the study region, however.

-If left untreated, the Kyushu signal would have vitiated our maps predominantly in South Korea, the southern Sea of Japan, and in the Kyushu region from 8 to 14 sec period.
+[24] If left untreated, the Kyushu signal would have vitiated our maps predominantly in South Korea, the southern Sea of Japan, and in the Kyushu region from 8 to 14 s period.
 Artifacts would have been much stronger on the group velocity than the phase velocity maps.
-Above 16 sec period, however, even if left untreated, the Kyushu signal would have had only a weak effect on the estimated maps.
+Above 16 s period, however, even if left untreated, the Kyushu signal would have had only a weak effect on the estimated maps.